-Annual certificate.
-Within 25 calendar days of the date the applicant has submitted a completed application, the Town shall:
+Within five calendar days of the date the applicant has submitted a completed application the Town shall:

-Take any and all actions it deems appropriate to verify the truthfulness and completeness of the information submitted by the applicant, including but not limited to those disclosed with the application form.
+Take any and all actions it deems appropriate to verify the truthfulness and completeness of the information submitted by the applicant, including but not limited to any actions disclosed with the application form.

 The Town Board may, by resolution, exempt persons from the bond and fee requirements, provided that the applicant satisfies the Board that the nature of his activity does not jeopardize the position of the Town or the protection given herein to the residents.

 Identification badge.
-With both the temporary and annual certificates, the Town shall issue each registered solicitor an identification badge that shall be worn prominently on his or her person while soliciting in the Town.
+The Town shall issue each registered solicitor an identification badge that shall be worn prominently on his or her person while soliciting in the Town.
 The identification badge shall contain:

-The licensing officer shall maintain and make available for public inspection a copy or record of every completed application received and the certificate or written denial issued by the Town, including the date of issuance of any license and the date of revocations of all licenses revoked.
+The licensing officer shall maintain and make available for public inspection a copy or record of every completed application received, the date of approval or denial issued by the Town, including the date of issuance and expiration of any certificate and the date of revocations of all certificates revoked.
 The applicant's BCI background check shall remain a confidential, protected, private record not available for public inspection.
 The licensing officer may furnish to the head of the law enforcement agencies with jurisdiction in the Town a listing of all applicants, those denied, and those issued a certificate.

 Certificates shall be issued only in the name of the applicant and shall list the responsible party or entity, if any.
 The certificate shall be nontransferable.
-A registered solicitor desiring to facilitate or attempt to facilitate home solicitation sales with different goods or services, or responsible person or entity, from those designated in the originally submitted completed application, shall submit a written change request to the licensing officer.
+A registered solicitor desiring to facilitate or attempt to facilitate home solicitation sales with different: (A) goods or services; or (B) responsible person or entity, from those designated in the originally submitted completed application, shall submit a written change request to the licensing officer.
 A new certificate based on the amended information may be issued for the balance of time remaining on the solicitor's previous certificate before the amendment was filed.
 Before the new certificate is approved, the registered solicitor shall obtain a revised identification badge from the Town, after payment of the fee for the identification badge.
 In the event that the applicant has employees or agents working with or for the applicant, a separate application must be filed for each employee or agent.
-The license fee for each additional license shall be 25% of the license fee set forth by the Town Board.
+The certificate fee for each additional certificate shall by 25% of the certificate fee set forth by the Town Board.

 Denial.
-Upon review, the licensing officer shall refuse to issue a certificate to an applicant for any of the following reasons:
+Upon review, the licensing officer shall refuse to issue a certificate or a renewal application to an applicant for any of the following reasons: